stajichlab/FGMP/README.md

 # 1. FGMP description

-FGMP (Fungal Gene Mapping Project) is a bioinformatic pipeline designed to provide in unbiased manner a set of high quality gene models from any fungal genome assembly.
+FGMP (Fungal Gene Mapping Project) is a bioinformatic pipeline designed to provide in an unbiased manner a set of high quality gene models from any fungal genome assembly.
 The strategy is based on the screening of the genome using a set of highly diversified fungal proteins, that is espected to represent a realistic snapshot of fungal diversity).
 This approach is likely to capture homolog from any fungal genomes.
 FMP combines ab initio predictions and translated matches to produce its final predictions.
-Using an empirical approach, we identified 245 protein markers that arose early in eukaryotes, are conserved in all fungi.
-This set of genes display  50% overlap with CEGMA 248 eukaryotic markers.
+Using an empirical approach, we identified 593 protein markers and 172 genomic DNA marrkers are conserved in all fungi.

 A local version of FGMP can be installed on UNIX platforms and it requires pre-installation of Perl, NCBI BLAST, HMMER, exonerate and augustus.

-The pipeline uses information from the selected genes of 32 fungi by first using TBLASTN to identify candidate regions in a new genome.
-Gene structures are first delinated using exonerate and augustus, and validated using HMMER.
+The pipeline uses information from the selected genes of 40 fungi by first using TBLASTN to identify candidate regions in a new genome.
+Gene structures are delinated using exonerate and augustus, and validated using HMMER.
 At the end FGMP produces a set of best predictions and an estimation of the genome completeness of the genome analyzed.

+FGMP use NHMMER to screen the genome with ultraconserved DNA markers.
+It is also possible to search protein markers directly in the unassembled reads using BLASTx.

 FGMP source code and documentation are available under the GNU GENERAL PUBLIC LICENSE.